brandontlocke/neatline-msudh-workshop/readme.md

 ## Getting started with Neatline
 Because Neatline is a plugin for Omeka, you'll need to start with an Omeka installation.
 If you registered for this workshop, you should have had one set up for you.
 If you're using an Omeka installation through Reclaim hosting, make sure you [follow these steps to activate Neatline on a Reclaim server](https://docs.google.com/document/d/1j9GrPE2XXPC7vUX3BRr4yMjTb1g1vYXmldB5p4fUX5w/edit).

-If not, you can log into [projects.leadr.msu.edu/msudhneatline/](http://projects.leadr.msu.edu/msudhneatline/)
+If you haven't set up an Omeka isntallation through Reclaim, you can log into [projects.leadr.msu.edu/msudhneatline/](http://projects.leadr.msu.edu/msudhneatline/)
 <!-- For this workshop, I've set up an Omeka/Neatline installation for everyone to use: [projects.leadr.msu.edu/msudh-neatline](http://projects.leadr.msu.edu/msudh-neatline/admin). -->

 ### Adding Content to Omeka